No0bmazt3r/ai-chatbot-poc/README.md

 *   **Detailed Guide**: [See the full prerequisite setup guide](./STEP%203/prerequisite_setup/README.md)

-### Part 2: Full Setup and Data Import
+### Part 2: Full Setup, Data Import, and Indexing

-This step guides you through connecting to your database, importing the `documents` and `embeddings` JSON files, and creating the crucial vector search index.
+This step guides you through connecting to your database, importing the data, enriching it with an aggregation pipeline, and finally creating and testing the crucial vector search index.

 *   **Detailed Guide**: [See the full setup and indexing guide](./STEP%203/full_setup/README.md)